dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 ## Interlude: Making a utility to modify an existing model

 Define a function `extract_qv_layers` that extracts the query and value linear layers from all Transformer blocks in a DistilBERT model.
+Return a dictionary that maps the component name to the corresponding linear layer.

 <details>
 <summary><b>Hint</b>: How to access the Q and V linear layers.</summary>